The Beautiful and Damned: Plot summary

-In 1913, Anthony Patch is a twenty-five year old Harvard University alumnus recently having returned from Rome and now residing in New York City.
+In 1913, Anthony Patch is a 25-year-old Harvard University alumnus recently having returned from Rome and now residing in New York City.
 He is the presumptive heir to his dying grandfather's vast fortune.
 Through his friend Richard "Dick" Caramel, Anthony meets Gloria Gilbert, a beautiful flapper and "jazz baby" who is Dick's cousin.
 Anthony begins courting her.
 The couple fall madly in love, with Gloria ecstatically exclaiming: "Mother says that two souls are sometimes created together—and in love before they're born."
-After a whirlwind courtship, Anthony and Gloria decide to marry.
+After a whirlwind courtship, Anthony and Gloria marry.

 For the first three years of their married life together, Anthony and Gloria vow to adhere to "the magnificent attitude of not giving a damn... for what they chose to do and what consequences it brought.
 Not to be sorry, not to lose one cry of regret, to live according to a clear code of honor toward each other, and to seek the moment's happiness as fervently and persistently as possible."
-Gloria and Anthony's marital bliss soon evaporates, especially when they are each pitted against the other's selfish attitudes.
+Pitted against each other's selfish attitudes, Gloria and Anthony's marital bliss evaporates.
 Once the couple's infatuation with each other fades, they begin to see their differences do more harm than good, as well as leaving each other with unfulfilled hopes.
 Over time, the disappointed couple become hedonistic and cynical libertines.

 When Anthony's grandfather learns of Anthony's dissipation, he disinherits him.
-During World War I, Anthony briefly serves in the American Expeditionary Forces while Gloria remains home alone until his return.
+During World War I, Anthony serves in the American Expeditionary Forces while Gloria remains home alone until his return.
 While in army training, Anthony has an extramarital liaison with Dot Raycroft, a lower-class Southern woman.
 After the Allied Powers sign an armistice with Imperial Germany in November 1918, Anthony returns to New York City and reunites with Gloria.
-When the struggle over the grandfather's inheritance finally concludes, Anthony wins his inheritance.
-However, he has now become a hopeless alcoholic, and his wife has lost her beauty.
-The couple are now wealthy but morally and physically ruined.
+When the struggle over the grandfather's inheritance concludes, Anthony wins his inheritance, but he has now become a hopeless alcoholic, and his wife has lost her beauty.
+The couple is now wealthy but morally and physically ruined.

 At the end, Anthony Patch—echoing his grandfather—describes his inherited wealth as a consequence of his character rather than mere circumstance: "Only a few months before people had been urging him to give in, to submit to mediocrity...
 But he had known that he was justified in his way of life—and he had stuck it out staunchly...
 'I showed them...
 It was a hard fight, but I didn't give up and I came through!"